A village in amber.

 - Tour the Pioneer Village behind the Brown County Courthouse and see what life was like from the 1850s to 1920.
 The jail, which closed in 1919, is the original building in its original spot.

-- Go next door to the Brown County Historical Society.
+- Go next door to the Brown County Historical Society for a dive into local history.

 - Taste your way through the area’s other wineries with visits to Salt Creek, Cedar Creek, and Brown County Wineries.